The Chicken (music)

 "The Chicken" or simply "Chicken" is an instrumental funk tune composed by Pee Wee Ellis that was the B-side to James Brown's 1969 single "The Popcorn".
-The tune gained greater exposure with versions by jazz bassist Jaco Pastorius.
+The tune gained greater exposure with versions by jazz bassist Jaco Pastorius, who prefaced it with an original introductory piece he composed titled "Soul Intro"; this pairing has since been adopted by many other artists performing the track.

 Notable versions by Ellis or Pastorius include: